khalifeh55/Simpcalc/README.md

 # Simpcalc
 A Calculator with Multiplication, Addition, Subtraction, Division mathematical operations only.
-Built with tkinter python library
+Built with tkinter and lamba python modules